jaimelopez98/Beyond-cutpoints-Functional-data-analysis-and-multivariate-pattern-analysis./README.md

 - 14_ACT_DISTRIBUTION.
 Estimating activity distribution.
 - 15_ACT_DATA.
 Preparation of data for modelling in each age group.
 - 16_ACT_MODELS.
 Modelling for each age group.
 - 17_ACT_PLOTS.
 Plot the activity intensity distribution for each age group using functional data analysis.
+(Figures 3 and 5)

 ## Step 4 -  Multivariate pattern analysis

 - For multivariate pattern analysis, we use the Shiny app (https://liningtonlab.github.io/mvpaShiny_documentation/publication/R_script/), and we extract the multivariate correlation coefficients for each age group.
 - 18_MvPA_plots.
 Plot the activity intensity distribution for each age group using the multivariate pattern analysis.
+(Figures 4 and 6)

 ## Step 5 - Sensitivity analysis (60s epoch)
 - For the sensitivity, the same codes are used to replicate all the previous analyses using a 60s instead of 15s epoch.